Create a Website Account - Manage notification subscriptions, save form progress and more.

 Laterals, also known as building sanitary sewers, are the sewer pipes that carry wastewater from toilets, sinks and drains and connect from the house or building to the City’s public sewer pipelines.
 They are typically made of 4” diameter clay or plastic pipe.
 On private properties the sewer lines from the exterior of the building to the main public sewer line, including the connection to the city main, are the responsibility of the property owner.

-1. Choose a Qualified Contractor to perform the inspection.
+1. Choose a Qualified Contractor from the provided list to perform the inspection.
 We recommend calling and receiving a few quotes.

 2. Have the Qualified Contractor complete the inspection at the property and completely fill out the Utility Inspection Report Form (PDF).